 PDF download Download Article

-1. Exodia the Forbidden One is an iconic Yu-Gi-Oh card—because, very simply, it’s a game-winning card (but only under specific conditions).
+1. Exodia the Forbidden One is a super cool and iconic Yu-Gi-Oh card, says Wu.[4]
+This is largely because, very simply, it’s a game-winning card (but only under specific conditions).
 Basically, a player with Exodia plus the four arms and legs of the Forbidden One in their hand can win the whole duel.
 The drawback is that you can’t depend on getting all five cards to win the duel automatically…but it’s thrilling when it happens!

 • Card type: Monster (Spellcaster/Effect)